professional reference letter

 Recommendation Letter for Employee

-A reference letter from employer is necessary because it proves the candidate’s worth.
-If you are the employer, you will know the candidate’s skills and specialities, proving their abilities to the future employer.
+A reference letter from an employer is necessary because it proves the candidate’s worth.
+If you are the employer, you will know the candidate’s skills and specialties, proving their abilities to the future employer.

 Here is an employment reference letter sample for your reference.